Apprehended Violence Orders in New South Wales

-An AVO will usually state when it expires.
+AVOs usually state when they expire.
 The period specified is what the court believes is necessary to ensure the safety and protection of the protected person.

-If no expiry is specified, the order remains in force for 12 months from the date it was made.
+If no expiry date is specified in an APVO, the order remains in force for a period of 12 months from the date it was made.

 Can an AVO be changed or cancelled?

-Yes – an AVO in NSW can be changed or cancelled, provided that there has been a change in circumstances.
+Yes.
+An AVO in NSW can be changed or revoked, provided that there has been a change in circumstances.

 The application needs to set out the reasons the person wants to cancel the AVO and, in the case of variation, the kinds of variations sought.
 A solicitor can assist you in completing an application to have an AVO varied or cancelled to meet your circumstances.